ES9ZB-15 Electrical Power Engineering Design Group Project

-Group Presentation - A group oral presentation where the whole team will describe the project to an academic audience and answer question on its delivery.
+Group Presentation - A group presentation where the whole team will describe the project to an academic audience and answer technical and non-technical questions after its delivery.

 |Individual Contribution Technical Appendix||20%|

-The individual technical contribution of each student will conform a technical appendix to the group project report, The individual technical contribution is described, including and how it relates to the work plan.
+The individual technical contribution of each student will form a technical appendix to the group project report.
+The individual technical contribution is described, including how it relates to the work plan.

 Feedback on assessment